amaurits/CoveringMuslimsBook/content/information/authors/Maurits/index.md

 His research investigates the origins and impact of perceptions and beliefs in international relations, with a focus on beliefs about “others”: members of different minorities, (im)migrants, foreigners, etc. As a computational social scientist, he is particularly interested in measuring different aspects of beliefs and attitudes in texts, ranging from legislative debates to newspapers to social media.

-In addition to _Covering Muslims_, he has written another book, [_Ideas and Interests in Foreign Aid_ (Cambridge 2011)](https://www.maurits.net/publication/ideasinterestsaid/), along with numerous articles on foreign aid, European integration, and computational methods.
+In addition to _Covering Muslims_, he is the author of [_Ideas and Interests in Foreign Aid_ (Cambridge 2011)](https://www.maurits.net/publication/ideasinterestsaid/), along with numerous articles on foreign aid, European integration, and computational methods.

 Current projects include measuring emotions and moral judgments in political debates about migrants, analyzing the spread of cultural ideas across borders, and studying the presence and depth of international solidarity within the European Union.